jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Requirements

 Dieter Rams is known for his minimalist and functional design philosophy, which emphasizes simplicity, usability, and clarity.
-A UI for the web would likely incorporate these principles in the following ways:
+UI components would likely incorporate these principles in the following ways:

 * Must be easy to install to get started.